TarikHuber/firekit/README.md

     const { unwatchList, }= this.props;
-    unwatchList('users'); // We can unwatch the list on unmounting the Component unwatchList('tasks'); // To unwatch a query qe can use just the ref path string }
+    unwatchList('users'); // We can unwatch the list on unmounting the Component unwatchList('tasks'); // To unwatch a query qe can use just the ref path string unwatchList('public_tasks'); // To unwatch a watcher that is stored in a specific location we call the unwatchList with the path
+  }

   rednerList = () => {